IgnAite-Showcase/SPI/docs/SPI-Business-Requirement-Document.md

-# Business Analysis Process
+# Business Analysis Process Background
-Purpose of this document is to provide list of components to perform end to end Business Analysis and related components.
+1. Purpose of this document is to provide list of components to perform end to end Business Analysis and related components.
-Business Analysis contains many componts including
+2. Business Analysis is the first step in any SDLC or PDLC.
+The content of the BRD ofen referred in many other documentations.
+3. Repetation of same information across many documents pose challenges for maintain it at several places rather than References.

 ### Administration
 - List of Values